raspberrypi/documentation/usage/camera/raspicam/README.md

 - [raspivid](raspivid.md)
     - Capturing video with the camera module
 - [Time-lapse](timelapse.md)
-    - Taking pictures at regular intervals and stitching them together in to a video
+    - Taking pictures at regular intervals and stitching them together into a video
 - [raspiyuv](raspiyuv.md)
     - Capturing still photographs and generating uncompressed YUV files

-## More documentation
+## More information

 More documentation on the camera applications can be found [here](../../../raspbian/applications/camera.md), whilst information on the camera hardware can be found [here](../../../hardware/camera/README.md).